openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

 the PAO with a `render` command, similar to the one in other operators, to have it generate manifests for the OpenShift installer to consume.
-This avoids any need to change the OpenShift installer to support this uncommon use case.
+This avoids any need to change the OpenShift installer to support this uncommon use case, and is consistent with the way third-party networking solutions are installed.

 The `render` command will have an option to enable the management partition.
 When the option is given, the `render` command will create